ovh/docs/pages/account_and_service_management/account_information/security-specification-pci/guide.en-gb.md

 Public Cloud Instance is based on OpenStack technology which is managed and maintained by the OVHcloud team.

-OVHcloud provides a large catalog of Opereating Systems for Windows and Linux distributions.
+OVHcloud provides a large catalog of Operating Systems for Windows and Linux distributions.
 We are committed to updating our catalogue with the latest releases from editors.

 The level of hardening applied refers to the basic version supplied by the editor.
 For an advanced level of hardening, we recommend that you refer to the guidelines published by each editor.